jsreport/jsreport-browser-client/README.md

 ##Editable templates
-The last example shows hot to use the [jsreport borwser client](https://github.com/jsreport/jsreport-browser-client-dist) to edit and preview the template in third party WYSIWYG editor.
+The last example shows how to use the [jsreport borwser client](https://github.com/jsreport/jsreport-browser-client-dist) to edit and preview the template in third party WYSIWYG editor.

 ```html
 <script src="//cdn.tinymce.com/4/tinymce.min.js"></script>